paulmillen/cv-small/README.md

 ### Interests

-I have been a volunteer counsellor at Childline since September 2016.
+- I have been a volunteer counsellor at Childline since September 2016.

-I enjoy running and have raised over £1000 for charities running half marathons in recent years.
+- I enjoy running and have raised over £1000 for charities running half marathons in recent years.

-I play the guitar, drums and piano (with more enthusiasm than ability).
-Recording and computer music when I have the time.
+- I play the guitar, drums and piano (with more enthusiasm than ability).
+Recording and computer music when I have time.

-Photography, film and digital - B&W development, Photoshop.
+- Photography, film and digital - B&W development, Photoshop.

-Learning French.
+- Learning French.